wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

          :align: center
          :width: 80%

-   In the alert details, we can see the PCI DSS requirement met, the differences in the file checksum, the file modified, the modification time, the ``whodata`` showing the process and user that made the modification, and other details.
+   In the alert details, you can see the PCI DSS requirement met, the differences in the file checksum, the file modified, the modification time, the ``whodata`` showing the process and user that made the modification, and other details.

 Perform critical file comparisons at specified intervals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^